vwkd/code-system/src/languages/rust/variable.md

 ### Constant

-- can't be shadowed
+- value must be constant expression, computable at compile time
-- value can only be constant expression, not computed, i.e. also not mutable
+- beware: value can't be computed, e.g. mutable ❗️
 - type needs to be specified
-- can be declared in any scope, including global scope
+- can't be shadowed
 - identifier uses upper case by convention

-?? variable memory address, might change
+- can be declared in any scope, including global scope
-? can duplicate its data whenever used
+- creates new instance of value every time is used, different memory address, think of value being inlined